-The research study assessed SaintA's Seven Essential Ingredients (7ei) model of trauma-responsive case management, which is based on the Neurosequential ModelTM, developed by Dr Bruce Perry and influenced by the ACE Interface frame developed by Laura Porter and Dr Rob Anda.
+The study assessed Wellpoint Care's Seven Essential Ingredients of Trauma Informed Care (7ei) framework of trauma-responsive case management, based on the Neurosequential ModelTM developed by Dr. Bruce Perry and influenced by the ACE Interface frame developed by Laura Porter and Dr. Rob Anda.